seahorce-scidac/REMORA/Docs/sphinx_doc/building.rst

           -DCMAKE_CXX_COMPILER:STRING=g++ \
           .. && make

-An example CMake configure command to build REMORA with MPI is listed below:
+An example CMake configure/build command to build REMORA with MPI is listed below:

 ::